NUDSBC-Final-Project/Trump-Twitter-Stock-Analysis-Project/README.md

 # Trump Twitter Stock Analysis Project
-Project utilizing several ML learning algorithms to see if sentiment analysis of President's Trump's tweets could be utilized to predict behavior of stocks from various markets, industries and sectors.
+Capstone Project for Northwestern University Data Science Bootcamp utilizing several Machine Learning algorithms to see if sentiment analysis of President Trump's tweets could be used to predict the behavior of stocks from various markets, industries,  and financial sectors.
+Algorithms utilized were: Linear Regression, SVM, Decision Trees, K-means, and Random Forest.
+Tools utilized were: Jupyter Notebook, API Postman, Python,